prisma/prisma-examples/pulse/fullstack-simple-chat/README.md

 Note that `__YOUR_DATABASE_CONNECTION_STRING__` and `__YOUR_PULSE_API_KEY__` are placeholder values that you need to replace with the values of your own connection string, your Pulse and Resend API keys.

-### 3. Run a database migration to create the `Player` table
+### 3. Run a database migration to create the `Message` table

-The [Prisma schema file](./prisma/schema.prisma) in this project contains a single `Player` model.
-You can map this model to the database and create the corresponding `Player` table using the following command:
+The [Prisma schema file](./prisma/schema.prisma) in this project contains a single `Message` model.
+You can map this model to the database and create the corresponding `Message` table using the following command:

 ```
 npx prisma migrate dev --name init
 ```

-You now have a table called `Player` in your database.
-Because this is the initial migration, the Prisma CLI also invoked the [seed script](./prisma/seed.ts) and created three `Player` records in the database.
+You now have a table called `Message` in your database.
+Because this is the initial migration, the Prisma CLI also invoked the [seed script](./prisma/seed.ts) and created three `Message` records in the database.

 ### 4. Start the server